bofirial/Denormaleezie/README.md

-#Denormaleezie
+#Normaleezie
-####A DotNet and Typescript/Javascript Library to Denormalize and Normalize Data in a JSON Array Format.
+####A DotNet and Typescript/Javascript Library to Normalize and Denormalize Data in a JSON Array Format.

-Denormaleezie will normalize a list of objects in order to reduce the size for transport over a network.
-For example denormaleezie will take a list of objects like this:
+Normaleezie will normalize a list of objects in order to reduce the size for transport over a network.
+For example normaleezie will take a list of objects like this:

 ######Books
 ```json